top of page

 When you confound a situation or an individual, you create a state of uncertainty or puzzlement by making something difficult to understand or explain.
 This term implies a disruption of clarity or order, often leaving people feeling perplexed or at a loss for an explanation.
 In a broader sense, "confound" can also mean to prove something wrong or contradict it in a surprising or unexpected way, further contributing to the sense of confusion.
 It is a versatile word used to describe situations where things become muddled or defy easy comprehension, causing a state of disarray or surprise.

-Example sentences of confound
+Example sentences containing confound

 1. The magician's tricks confound the audience.